Harderer/UnusedCssFinder-Sublime/README.md

 ### Change Log

+v.1.3.1

+- fixed a bug for inline css

 v.1.3.0

 - settings can now be configured over a project specific file "unused_css.cfg" that has to be located in a projects root path